cmj1904/Charles-Merrill-Johnson/README.md

-- 🔭 I’m currently working on My Social Network App which is a MERN stack
+- 🔭 I’m currently working on Underdogdevs.org develoment team.
+Supporting formerly incarcerated or disadvantaged individuals that are aspiring developers
 - 🌱 I’m currently learning these languages GO lang, Ruby, PHP
 - 👯 I’m looking to collaborate on any web application projects
 - 💬 Ask me about anything I am a open📘